ileafsolutions/ILSFloatingKeyPad/README.md

 - Xcode 9.0+, Swift 3+

 #### Manual installation
-Download and drop the 'ILSFloatingKeypad' folder into your Xcode project.
+Download and drop the 'ILSFloatingKeypad.framework' into your Xcode project.

 ## Usage